sajari/sdk-php/docs/Api/CollectionsApi.md

 Delete collection

-Delete a collection and all of its associated data. > Note: this operation cannot be reversed.
+Delete a collection and all of its associated data. > Note: This operation cannot be reversed.

 ### Example